PyExecGo-Project/.github/profile/README.md

 This project avoids the common issues with converting or compiling Python scripts into executables, such as **triggering antivirus software**, which can cause users to be wary and potentially lead to losing customers.
 By keeping the Python script intact and using a minimal Go executable, PyExecGo minimizes these risks and provides a safer, more user-friendly solution.

+Another important point is that the original code from developers remains open-source when using PyExecGo.
+This transparency ensures that you can trust the code, as there’s no risk of tampering.
+In contrast, using tools like Py2Exe, which "compiles" the code, makes it impossible for you to verify what’s been changed or added.

 ## 🚀 Features
 - **No Python installation required**: PyExecGo includes a portable version of Python.
 - **Avoid antivirus flags**: Compiling Python scripts often triggers antivirus alerts, making users hesitant to run your software.
 PyExecGo helps you bypass this issue.